Adobe Photoshop Elements

 Is Photoshop Elements free?

-Is Photoshop Elements the same as Photoshop CC?
+Is Photoshop Elements the same as Photoshop?

 Is Photoshop Elements part of Creative Cloud?

-Where to find good Photoshop Elements tutorials?
+Where can I find good Photoshop Elements tutorials?

 Why Trust Me for This Review

-I’ve seen how Photoshop has evolved over the years, but I’ve also worked and experimented with a huge number of other image editing and graphics programs from small open-source projects to industry-standard software suites.
+I’ve seen how Photoshop has evolved over the years, but I’ve also worked and experimented with a huge number of other image editing and graphics programs, from small open-source projects to industry-standard software suites.

 Note: Adobe provided me with no compensation or consideration for writing this review, and they have had no editorial input or control over the final outcome.